Sunscreen Part 1

 So there it is.
 What sunscreens are, what they do & what they don’t do.
 How & when to use them.
 What to refer to on the label to get the right protection for you.

-In Part 2, we’ll be looking at ingredients in more detail including the different types of filter along with concerns about the environment & human health.
+In Part 2, we look at ingredients in more detail including the different types of filter, physical & chemical, along with concerns about the environment & human health.

-All opinions are my own & there are no affiliate links.
-References are correct at time of writing to my knowledge and all are cited in the footnotes apart from the email correspondence.
+Did you enjoy the read?
+Have we delved into all the important questions?
+Do you wear sunscreen?
+Please let us know in the comments (:Disclaimer: All opinions are my own & there are no affiliate links.
+References are correct at the time of writing to my knowledge and are cited in the footnotes which are filed elsewhere.
 Information provided by this blog is subject to change.
 We recommend that you do not take any information held within as a definitive guide to the matter being discussed.
 You are advised to seek legal or professional advice where necessary rather than relying on the content supplied by the author.
+There are over 50 references to accompany this article.
+If you're interested, do get in touch.
+Lucy Stevens, 2020.